richek/mrDatabase/README.md

 ### Commands

-The primary commands are "get", "put", and "remove", and they are the only commands available in the browser client.
+The primary commands are "get", "put", and "remove", and they are the only commands available to the browser client.

-If the database is read-only, "put" and "remove" are not available in either client.
+If the database is read-only, "put" and "remove" are not available to either client.

 #### get

-This command uses JSON search objects that specify criteria for retrieval.
+This command uses JSON search objects that specify search criteria for retrieval.
 The key:value pairs in an individual search object have an AND relationship.
 In a JSON array of search objects, the objects have an OR relationship.

 Thus, assuming a database named "people" with objects containing first and last names